jonas-fuchs/virHEAT/README.md

 Additionally, you can also analyse if mutations are sufficiently covered and display non-covered cells in grey.
 For that first create a per base coverage tsv files for each bam file with [Qualimap](http://qualimap.conesalab.org/) and provide it in the same folder as the vcf files.
 Give them the same name as your vcf files.

+Moreover, there is an option to include visualizations of additional scores (e.g., MAVE scores for binding affinity, expression level, antibody escape, etc.) mapped to mutations on the heatmap.
+To utilize this feature, use the -s or --scores argument, and provide the following arguments: 1) path to the CSV file containing scores; 2) the name of the column in this file containing mutation positions in classic notation (e.g., T430Y); 3) the name of the column in this file containing the scores themselves; 4) a descriptive score name that will be used as labels in the plot.
+Multiple score sets can be included simultaneously by repeating the -s or --scores option with different arguments.
+For example input and possible output data, please refer to the files located in the  [example_data/example_mave_data](https://github.com/{repo}/tree/main/example_data/example_mave_data) folder.
 ---

 **Important disclaimer:**